 - been comforted by the love of a pet

 - suffered the loss of a furry friend only to adopt again

 A word from the owner of PetsBlogs.com . . .

 I love animals, always have.
 I’ve had pets around me for as long as I can remember.
 So did most of the relatives we’d visit when I was growing up.
-I was always drawn to them . . . grandpa’s dogs and ponies, grandma’s cats, an uncle’s rabbits, a neighbor’s horse, another neighbor’s bird . . .
-Nearly every picture of me as a child shows me holding or standing near an animal.
-The remarkable thing is that now, as an adult, I can still recall the names of those pets, though I have a hard time recalling the names of their owners.
+I was always drawn to them . . . grandpa’s dogs and ponies, grandma’s cats, an uncle’s rabbits, a neighbor’s horse, another neighbor’s bird, a family friend’s poodle . . .
+The remarkable thing is that now, as an adult, I can still recall the names of lots of those pets, though I have a hard time recalling the names of some of their owners.
 So what does that say about me?
-I’m a pet person, I was born that way.
+I’m an animal person, I was born that way.

 As a little girl I dreamed of becoming a vet when I grew up.
 I think everyone who knew me just assumed I’d end up working with animals in some way.
 Then one day, during a 6th grade field trip to a local vet tech school, I discovered that I didn’t have the cookies for it.
 In fact, I tossed them up while watching a German Shepherd getting his teeth cleaned.
 I realized, standing next to the Coke machine sipping on the soda the teacher bought me to sooth my riled belly, that becoming a vet probably wasn’t in the cards for me.
 I remember it was a German Shepherd on the table.
 I don’t remember my teacher’s name.

-While I didn’t become a vet (or a zoo curator, or any of the other animal-related professionals that seemed really, really cool as a kid) – I have had a lifetime surrounded by pets and they continue to be a huge part of my life.
+While I didn’t become a vet (or a zoo curator, or any of the other animal-related professionals that seemed really, really cool as a kid and mostly still seem really, really cool) – I have had a lifetime surrounded by pets and they continue to be a huge part of my life.